wsarachai/DII-OOP-java/lessons-contents/lesson07/exercise01.md

      ![img_1.png](img1.png)

      Note: we do not dig into all frameworks of GUI application development, we will use some classes of Swing framework to make more understand our objective of the OOP concept.
-   - The `javax.swing.JFrame` class is a type of container which inherits the `java.awt.Frame` class.
-JFrame works like the main window where components like labels, buttons, textfields are added to create a GUI.
-   - In our Pinball application, we created `org.dii.oop.lesson07.exercise01.PinballApp` class extends the `javax.swing.JFrame` class which inherit all parent behavior class, so we do not write all code to manage GUI applications just write the code needed for our program.
+   - Created the `org.dii.oop.lesson07.exercise01.PinballApp` class extends the `javax.swing.JFrame` class which inherit all parent behavior class, so we do not write all code to manage GUI applications just write the code needed for our program.
-   - The `javax.swing.JPanel` class is a container that can store a group of components.
-The main task of JPanel is to organize components, various layouts can be set in JPanel which provides a better organization of components.
-   - In our Pinball application, we created `org.dii.oop.lesson07.exercise01.BackgroundPanel` class extends the `javax.swing.JPanel` class which inherit all parent behavior classes and we use this panel to draw the ball image.
+   - Created the `org.dii.oop.lesson07.exercise01.BackgroundPanel` class extends the `javax.swing.JPanel` class which inherit all parent behavior classes and we use this panel to draw the ball image.
-   - Uncomment the code to make the ball move.
+   - Find every `TODO:` tag in the code and uncomment the code to make the ball move.
-   - After the is moved by the previous step, then organize the code program by creating a new Ball class to keep all information related to the ball in one place including attributes and methods.
+   - After the previous step, then will organize the code program by creating a new Ball class to keep all information related to the ball in one place including attributes and methods.
      ```
      public class Ball {
        private final ImageIcon imageIcon;